 The MCTs in coconut oil are broken down by your liver and turned into ketones, which can act as an alternative energy source for your brain.
 Over time, our brain health starts to slowly decrease, especially if we don’t live a healthy lifestyle.
 Dementia and Alzheimer’s are some serious mental diseases that affect us today, and coconut oil is believed to be able to prevent it.

-Some researchers recommend using coconut oil as a source of MCTs to increase the production of ketones.
+Use coconut oil as a source of MCTs to increase the production of ketones, recommended by researchers.

 - Prevent Heart Disease

-Coconut oil has been proven to improve your overall cholesterol by increasing HDL (good cholesterol) and decreasing LDL (bad cholesterol).
+To improve your overall cholesterol by increasing HDL (good cholesterol) and decreasing LDL (bad cholesterol), use coconut oil.
 Saturated fats work to convert the bad cholesterols in the body and boost the level of good cholesterol.
 It can additionally reduce plaque buildup in your arteries!

 Due to the moisturizing properties of coconut oil, it protects hair from sun damage and dehydration.
 Researchers concluded that the unique structure of lauric acid — the main fatty acid in coconut oil — can penetrate the hair shaft in a way that most other fats can’t.